BBowenDev/BotWise/README.md

 ```
 python BotWise.py X
 ```
--`X`- your Twitter Bearer Authentication Token.
+- `X`- your Twitter Bearer Authentication Token.
 If you do not have a token, you can apply for one [here](https://developer.twitter.com/).
 The script will print input for a Twitter account to be analyzed.
 If the Auth Token is correct, the script will return relevant data and a verdict on the account's veracity.
 ```
 **********************************